stereomatchingkiss/pedestrian_flow_counter_by_opencv/README.md

 5. Frame rate cannot be too low and need to be stable

 Although there are many limitations, I think this is still a good start for pedestrian flow counter.
+To make things easier to understand, I design the api careful and separate the operations into different modules.

 ##How to compile
 0. This project rely on makefile generator of Qt5, please install latest Qt5 in your pc